smartsystemslab-uf/ZynqRobotController/README.md

 - An SD card with an 8GB capacity is required.
 - Download latest image from [Google Drive](https://drive.google.com/drive/folders/1dXtW07_h6ewmt4f9UHb0d-MQymvdOmMu?usp=sharing)
 - It is suggested to use Etcher for flashing.
-[Availble here](https://www.balena.io/etcher/)
+[Available here](https://www.balena.io/etcher/)
+- The SD card image is composed of two partitions, boot and rootfs.
+The boot partition contains an image.ub and BOOT.bin file used for configuring the hardware and booting into Linux.
+The rootfs partition contains the filesystem for Ubuntu.
+- Changes to the hardware configuration requires both image.ub and BOOT.bin to be updated.
+- Changes to the kernel configuration requires image.ub to be updated.

 **Logging In**